Santo Daime's MeToo Moment

 What is Santo Daime?

 Santo Daime is an ayahuasca religion which emerged in Brazil in the 1930s.
-It was founded by Raimundo Irineu Serra, an African-Brazilian rubber tapper, who went to work in Acre in the Brazilian Amazon, where he was introduced to ayahuasca and had a religious experience in which he encountered the Virgin Mary / Queen of the Forest.
+Its first prophet was Raimundo Irineu Serra, an African-Brazilian rubber tapper, who went to work in Acre in the Brazilian Amazon, where he was introduced to ayahuasca and had a religious experience in which he encountered the Virgin Mary / Queen of the Forest.

 Here is a video of a ceremony in Ceo do Mapia, one of the first SD churches: